vrurg/raku-Test-Async/docs/md/Test/Async/Manual.md

 Suite Plan And Lifecycle
 ------------------------

-Suite has a number of parameters affecting it's execution.
+Suite has a number of parameters affecting its execution.
 Those are:

   * number of tests planned